-- What must be noted, however, is that in East Asia the labour force participation rate for young women is higher than that of young men.
-This is not found anywhere else.
-This characteristic is due to East Asia's success at creating opportunities for women in the workforce, but it may also reflect reliance on low-wage female labour in exportoriented industries.11 Young third gender persons are also found in this sector in East Asia. - In many countries in Asia, women are not in a position to increase their labour force participation even in the context of declining real wages.
-A large part of the region is still characterized by absolute poverty.
+- reflect reliance on low-unit cost (productivity relative to wages) female labour in export-oriented industries.
+It should be noted that this contradicts neoclassical theories of wage determination.
+Young third gender persons are also found in this sector in East Asia. - In many countries in Asia, women are not in a position to increase their labour force participation even in the context of declining real wages.
+A large part of the region is still characterized by absolute income and consumption poverty which, as discussed in Module 6, shapes other non-monetary forms of poverty.
 The greater proportion of the workforce in all but a few countries is in informal activities, self-employment and vulnerable employment, which is overwhelmingly the case for women workers.
 The argument that women's labour force participation increases when real wages fall has limited salience when a significant share of employment is not for wages and much employment does not earn an income.
-Finally, some research has shown that women's labour force participation increases when male unemployment increases at the household level. - Thus, contrary to economic theory, the relation between women's labour force participation and real wages is not clear in Asia. - There is no reliable and accurate data yet available on third gender persons' decision on labour force participation.
+Finally, some research has shown that women's labour force participation increases when male unemployment increases at the household level. - Thus, contrary to economic theory, the relation between women's labour force participation, real wages and productivity is not clear in Asia. - There is no reliable and accurate data yet available on third gender persons' decisions on labour force participation.